phpearth/docs/faq/misc/structure.md

 Your application should ideally also include tests.
 Above example uses the `tests` directory.

+## Front end

+Depending on the complexity of the project a good practice is to split front end files (CSS, Sass, LESS, JavaScript, images...) and PHP backend files (PHP source code, templates, application configuration, unit tests... ) into two separate repositories.

+In above example the `node_modules` directory is a standard directory (similar to Composer's `vendor`) managed by Node.js tooling system - npm or yarn.

 ## How to change the default Composer vendor directory?

-Composer by default creates a `vendor` directory.
-Changing its name is not common nor practical, because it's an established name around the PHP ecosystem.
+By default, Composer creates a `vendor` directory.
+Changing its name is not a common approach, because it's a standard name used around the PHP ecosystem.
-However, customization can be done by setting a special environment variable `COMPOSER_VENDOR_DIR`:
+However, renaming can be done by setting a special environment variable `COMPOSER_VENDOR_DIR`:

 ```bash